 - Add the arrowroot mixture to the vegetables and cook for 2 to 3 minutes, stirring constantly, until the sauce thickens and becomes glossy

-- Stir in the sesame oil, vinegar, and honey, then serve
+- Stir in the sesame oil, and vinegar, then serve